-John Proctor enters his sixth season as the head diving coach at Florida State having the highest honor any coach could merit on his resume – coaching an athlete in the Olympic Games.
+John Proctor enters his seventh season as the head diving coach at Florida State having the highest honor any coach could merit on his resume – coaching an athlete in the Olympic Games.

 Proctor, arrived in Tallahassee for the 2014-15 season from Midland, Texas inheriting a talented crop of divers that included Katrina Young.
 He helped Young to an All-American honor on 1-meter on top of an ACC title.
 Young captured silver on platform before qualifying for the NCAA Championships.
 Following her collegiate career, Young remained under Proctor’s instruction working strictly on 10-meter events.

 At the 2016 U.S. Olympic Trials, Young sat in fourth place before jumping to second in the final round in order to qualify for the Olympic Games in Rio, becoming the fourth FSU diver to compete in the games.
 In the summer of 2019, Young brought home two bronze medals from the FINA World Championships, finishing third in the 10-meter synchro and the mixed team event.

 In 2019-20, Proctor’s divers were in the midst of a postseason for the ages, qualifying four divers for NCAAs after winning five medals at ACCS, including three gold.
 He was voted as the ACC Female Diving Coach of the Year for the second time in his career.
 He’s the only FSU coach in history to win the honor.